matrix-bro/real-estate-app-django-react/README.md

-# Real Estate App using React & Django REST Framework
+# Real Estate App

-A Real Estate Application using React & Django REST Framework.
+- Frontend in React
+- Backend in Django